deshpr/IotWifiCam_Client/README.md

 Or you could simply download and extract the .zip file corresponding to this repo.

-Now you can chose to run the client side code for a web client ( HTML and Javascript) or python.
+Now you can chose to run either the JavaScript  or python Client.

 #### Running the JavaScript Client